kauri-io/Content/ZeppelinOS/Intro.md

 ZeppelinOS is a command line tool with a multitude of built-in features to assist you with developing contracts.
 They are responsible for creating a feature called the EVM Package.

-EVM packages are collections of upgrade-able on-chain smart contract code that can be reused.
+EVM packages are collections of upgrade-able on-chain smart contract code that is reusable.
 For understanding purposes, think of it as a dependency that you can update without having to deploy.
-Their use is through inheritance into your contract.
-As a result, whenever there's a bug that needs fixing or a new feature, you have the ability to upgrade your contract without deploying a new one.
+As a result, whenever there's a bug that needs fixing or a new feature to add, you have the ability to upgrade your contract without deploying a new one.
 Before ZeppelinOS this was impossible; your contracts would forever be frozen on the blockchain.

-Upgrade-ability is a feature that every developer should use and without ZeppelinOS it's impossible.
-The time to write contracts will decrease but the quality and complexity of the code will have never been better.
+Upgrade-ability is a feature that every developer needs to use and without ZeppelinOS it's impossible.
+EVM packages are accessible through inheriting and take up little to no code.
+Writing contracts will take less time which allows the quality and complexity of contracts to have never been better.
 In the next tutorial: Deploying & Upgrading we will go over how to use ZeppelinOS but for now we're going to talk about what it has to offer.

-I'll add a couple definitions to make this document easier to understand:
+Here are a couple definitions to make this introductory easier to understand:

   - **EVM**: Ethereum Virtual Machine.
 The algorithm that powers the entire Ethereum platform.
 It's the program that connects all the nodes/blocks together in the network.